julienlargetpiet/flask_blog/README.md

 ### Blog Post

 It is a webpage where a post is, comments are allowed but you can turn it off.
-(Responses to comments are possible)
+(Responses to comments are possible) Posts are editable and it will be notifiable by anyone.
+Posts support html / markdown / local files links (see following)

 ### News post

 It is a webpage where a news post is, comments are not possible on the news post, but you can edit a news (which will be notifiable by anyone).
+News support html / markdown / local files links (see following)

 ### Add Post